dapr/proposals/0013-RS-pubsub-subscription-streaming.md

 // messages must be event responses. message SubscribeTopicEventsRequest {
   oneof subscribe_topic_events_request_type {
-    SubscribeTopicEventsInitialRequest request = 1;
+    SubscribeTopicEventsSubscribeRequest request = 1;
     SubscribeTopicEventsResponse event_response = 2;
   }
 }

-// SubscribeTopicEventsInitialRequest is the initial message containing the
+// SubscribeTopicEventsSubscribeRequest is the initial message containing the
-// details for subscribing to a topic via streaming. message SubscribeTopicEventsInitialRequest {
+// details for subscribing to a topic via streaming. message SubscribeTopicEventsSubscribeRequest {
   // The name of the pubsub component string pubsub_name = 1;